trang1618/treeheatr-manuscript/manuscript.md

 The `heat_tree()` function takes a data frame, a character string indicating the column name associated with the outcome/phenotype (e.g., Diabetes status) and other optional arguments such as the mapping of the outcome label.

 ![A decision tree-heatmap for predicting whether an individual has diabetes.](images/diabetes.png){#fig:example}

+## Methods

+We utilize the *ggparty* R package to compute the conditional inference tree (indirectly via the *partykit* R package) and edge and node information.
+However, because *ggparty* assumes fixed terminal widths, we recompute the node layout to accommodate the different number of samples shown in the heatmap at each terminal node.
+We implemented a node layout structure that can generalize as the trees grow in size.
+This new layout weighs the *x*-coordinate of the parent node according to the level of the child nodes in order to avoid crossing of tree branches.
+This relative weight can be adjusted with the lev_fac parameter in `heat_tree()`.
+`lev_fac = 1` sets the parent node's *x*-coordinate perfectly in the middle of those of its child nodes.
+The default `lev_fac = 1.3` seems to provide aesthetically pleasing trees independent of the tree size (see [vignette](https://trang1618.github.io/treeheatr/articles/explore.html)).
+The user can define customized layout for specific nodes and combine it with the automatic layout for the other nodes.

+As default, *treeheatr* automatically performs clustering when organizing the heatmap.
+To order the features, clustering is run on the two groups of features, continuous and categorical, across all samples (including the outcome label, unless `clust_target = FALSE`).
+To order the samples, clustering is run on samples within each terminal node of all features.
+*treeheatr* uses the `daisy()` function in the [*cluster*](https://cran.r-project.org/web/packages/cluster/) R package with the Gower metric [@doi:10.2307/2528823] to compute dissimilarity in both continuous and nominal categorical feature types.
+We note that, while there is no definitive guideline for proper weighting of features of different types, the goal of the clustering step is to improve our interpretability of the tree-based model and not to make precise inference about each cluster.
+Therefore, *treeheatr* does not draw dendrograms and allows for the inclusion of outcome labels in clustering the samples.

+In a visualization, it is difficult to find the balance between enhancing understanding and overloading information.
+We believe showing a heatmap at the terminal node space provides additional information of the data in an elegant way that is not overwhelming and may even simplify the model's interpretation.
+We left it for the user to decide what type of information to be displayed at the inner nodes via different *geom* objects (e.g., `geom_node_plot`, `geom_edge_label`, etc.) in the *ggparty* package.
+For example, one may choose to show the [distribution](https://github.com/martin-borkovec/ggparty/wiki/1-Motivating-Example) of the features and how they split the samples at these decision nodes.

+The integration of heatmap nicely complements the current techniques of visualizing decision trees.
+Node purity, a metric measuring the tree's performance, can be visualized from the distribution of true outcome label at each terminal node in the first row.
+Comparing these values with the terminal node label gives a visual estimate of how accurate the tree predictions are.
+Further, without specifically choose two features to show in a 2-D scatter plot, we can infer correlation structures among features in the heatmap.
+The additional clustering may also reveal sub-structures within a leaf node.

 ## Conclusion